Alessandro Pepoli: Biography

-Born in Venice, Pepoli sought to be considered a literary rival to Italian dramatist and poet Vittorio Alfieri, often writing his own takes on topics previously addressed by Alfieri.
-Styling himself as a champion of liberty, in 1783, he wrote an essay on freedom, advocating political reform.
+Pepoli sought to be considered a literary rival to Italian dramatist and poet Vittorio Alfieri, often writing his own takes on topics previously addressed by Alfieri.
+Styling himself as a champion of liberty, He wrote an essay on freedom, Saggio di libertà (1783, Geneva) advocating political reform.
+His 50-page essay Lettera ad un uomo ragionevole sul melodramma detto serio (1789) was an outspoken critique of the state of opera seria who blamed the decline of the genre on the romantic excesses of Metastasio and advocated for a return to the principles of Greek drama by integrating ballets and choruses and removing amorous schemes and machinations.